 Martin Randall Travel provide tours to suit a range of tastes, in locations throughout the UK.
-Join a Literature & Walking tour in the Lake District or visit ten of our most famous cathedrals over the course of eight days.
+Explore the history of modern British art in the houses of Sussex, or visit ten of our most famous cathedrals over the course of eight days.
 There are also shorter trips available, including a one-day tour of London’s backstreets.
 The tours are accompanied by a team of expert lecturers to help you make the most out of whichever option you pick.

 Take the grandchildren

 Family holidays create long-lasting memories for all generations.
 Holiday cottages allow more flexibility than hotels – you can find something to please everyone.
 In Wales alone, you will find a vast array of properties, from this four-bed 16th century manor house in Snowdonia to this six-bed lakeside property in Ludlow.
 More properties can be viewed on the Big Domain website.

 Lighthouses provide some of the most unusual places to stay in the UK.
 Situated on coastlines, visitors can expect stunning views and many period features in their accommodation.
 The Cromer Lighthouse in Norfolk has two semi-detached cottages, both within walking distance of Cromer’s sandy beach and lively cafés.
 Other options can be found on the Rural Retreats website.